ldp-uchicago/docs/sphinx/guides/HOT-and-Domain-Coding/abstraction.rst

 Abstractions are not very common in our coding.
 These types of speech should be coded as HOT-Abstraction.

-*Organizing Knowledge*: People use abstractions to organize current knowledge and provide a framework for future understanding.
+*Organizing Knowledge:* People use abstractions to organize current knowledge and provide a framework for future understanding.
 Types of this organization could include:
    *    rubric: academic learning
    *    social: socially defined habitual routines or social rules where events enable other events
    *    stereotypes: generalizations that may or may not be true of all of a type of something